benansell/lobo/README.md

 </p>

 The following options are supported by the default reporter:
+* failOnOnly - exit with non zero exit code when there are any only tests
+* failOnSkip - exit with non zero exit code when there are any skip tests
-* failOnFocus - exit with non zero exit code when there are any focused tests
+* failOnTodo - exit with non zero exit code when there are any todo tests
+* showSkip - report skipped tests and the reasons after the summary.
+This option is only available with elm-test-extra and is ignored when the quiet option is present
-* showSkipped - report skipped tests and the reasons after the summary.
+* showTodo - report skipped tests and the reasons after the summary.
 This option is ignored when the quiet option is present

 ## Troubleshooting